Sometimes Reliable Spanners of Almost Linear Size: Abstract

 \section{Abstract}

-Reliable spanners can withstand huge failures, even when a linear number of vertices are deleted from the network.
-In case of failures, a reliable spanner may have some additional vertices for which the spanner property no longer holds, but this collateral damage is bounded by a fraction of the size of the attack.
+Reliable (Euclidean) spanners can withstand huge failures, even when a linear number of vertices are deleted from the network.
+In case of failures, some of the remaining vertices of a reliable spanner may no longer admit the spanner property, but this collateral damage is bounded by a fraction of the size of the attack.
 It is known that $\Omega(n\log n)$ edges are needed to achieve this strong property, where $n$ is the number of vertices in the network, even in one dimension.
-Constructions of reliable geometric $(1+\eps)$-spanners, for $n$ points in $\Re^d$, are known, where the resulting graph has $O( n \log n \log \log^{6}n )$ edges.
+Constructions of reliable geometric~$(1+\eps)$-spanners, for $n$ points in $\Re^d$, are known, where the resulting graph has $\Of( n \log n \log\!\log^{6}\!n )$ edges.

-Here, we show randomized constructions of smaller size spanners that have the desired reliability property in expectation or with good probability.
-The new construction is simple, and potentially practical -- replacing a hierarchical usage of expanders (which renders the previous constructions impractical) by a simple skip-list like construction.
+Here, we show randomized constructions of smaller size Euclidean spanners that have the desired reliability property in expectation or with good probability.
+The new construction is simple, and potentially practical -- replacing a hierarchical usage of expanders (which renders the previous constructions impractical) by a simple skip list like construction.
 This results in a $1$-spanner, on the line, that has linear number of edges.
-Using this, we present a construction of a reliable spanner in $\Re^d$ with $O( n \log \log^{2} n \log \log \log n )$ edges.
+Using this, we present a construction of a reliable spanner in $\Re^d$ with~$\Of( n \log\!\log^{2}\!n \log\!\log\!\log n )$ edges.